zeisys/factaudit.org_cms/docs/_posts/2024-10-03-FEMA-does-not-have-money-to-last-the-hurricane-season-of-2024.markdown

 ---
 layout: post
-title: "FEMA does NOT have money to last the hurricane season of 2024"
+title: "FEMA does not have money to last the hurricane season of 2024"
 date: 2024-10-03 12:00:00 -0400
 tags: Politics News Disaster Hurricane FEMA Homeland Security White House
 ---